SMTP DANE testing tool

 PKIX-EE(1) are explicitly unsupported.

-Optionally this client can speak TLS-on-connect instead of STARTTLS, to aid
+Optionally this client can speak TLS-on-connect instead of STARTTLS,

 The tool will connect to each SMTP server specified, in parallel.
 If there are multiple IP addresses, then each will be connected to, in parallel.